bluescan/bip39tools/README.md

 One final note.
 I have perhaps been too much of a critic.
 Overall BIP-39 is completely functional and reliable.
 The fact that so many multiples of 32 (160, 192, 224, and 256) end up being divisible by 11 after adding the multiple divided by 32 is 'pretty neat'.

 ### Self Tests
 A good number of SHA-256 vectors from NIST are tested (URLs to follow).
 Test vectors for BIP-39 from Trezor's GitHub (https://github.com/trezor/python-mnemonic/blob/master/vectors.json) are also confirmed when running the self test.

+### Mnemonic Phrase Language
+Supported languages for the generated word list are: English, Czech, Portuguese, Italian,   French, Spanish, Japanese, Korean, Chinese_Simplified, Chinese_Traditional.
+These are all the sanctioned lists available (10) at the time this tool was created.
+For languages with special characters (French and up), this tool provided the option to save the list to a file.

 ### Hardware Setup
 What hardware should this be run on.
 This software needs those entropy